bamason2/ttp451-module/docs/labs/Lab_2.md

 - Load DOE

 Select [Option 2] and press enter to load the DOE.
-Select “DOE_poor_design.csv” which is located in the current folder and press enter.
+Select “DOE_poor_design.csv” which is located in the current folder and press [Enter].
 The program status will indicate a DOE has loaded.
 A figure will appear which contains the subplot for the DOE test point distribution along with its histogram.

 ![image](figs/lab2/fig_27_doe_scatter_subplot.png)